Click on the images help you identify a northern white cedar.

 Leaf

-Scalelike, green to yellowish green measuring 1/8 to 1/4 inch, arranged to make the small branches flat.
-Pleasant, aromatic scent when crushed and pungent to the taste.
+Scalelike, green to yellowish-green, 1/8 to 1/4 inch long, arranged so that small branches appear flat.
+Pleasant, aromatic scent when crushed; pungent to the taste.

 Fruit (seed)

-Small, oblong cones that ripen in the fall of the first year.
-Yellowish brown measuring about 1/2 inch long, with six to 12 scales borne singly or in large clusters on ends of branches.
+Small, oblong cones ripen in the fall of the first year.
+Yellowish-brown, about 1/2 inch long, with six to 12 scales, borne singly or in large clusters on branch ends.

 Range

-Common in northern Minnesota, usually growing in moist areas where it is often found in dense pure stands.
-Sometimes found on stony ground, singly or in small clumps as far south as Winona County.
-Shade tolerant.
+Common in northern Minnesota, usually growing in moist areas, often in dense, pure stands.
+Sometimes found on stony ground, singly or in small clumps, as far south as Winona County.
+Shade-tolerant.

 Wood uses

-Light, soft, brittle, coarse-grained, durable, fragrant and pale brown in color.
-Especially valued for making fence posts, building poles, rot-resistant lumber and shingles.
+Light, soft, brittle, coarse-grained, durable, fragrant, and pale brown.
+Especially valued for fence posts, building poles, rot-resistant lumber, and shingles.